arnavgautam/TreeHacks2015/HOLs/HOL-UnderstandingAzureResourceManager/HOL.md

     [parameters('siteName')]
     ````

-    > **Note:** As this parameter is of string type, it is recommended that you use simple quotes when specifying the parameter name to escape the double quotes that define the whole string.
+    > **Note:** As this is a string type parameter, it is recommended that you use simple quotes when specifying the parameter name to escape the double quotes that define the whole string.

 4. Continue defining the following simple string parameters.
 Simple string parameters can be used for the hosting plan name, the site location, the server name, server location, and the administration login.